makma/fingerprintjs.com/content/blog/how-to-use-fingerprintjs-to-prevent-bot-attacks.md

 ## Simulating an Attack with Splinter

 Now that the signup form is up-and-running, the next step is to use Splinter and some Python code to simulate an attacker’s actions.
-FingerprintJS Pro has yet to be installed, so using unique email addresses should be enough to automate multiple account signups.
+Fingerprint Pro has yet to be installed, so using unique email addresses should be enough to automate multiple account signups.

 Start by creating a new directory called `signup_bot`: